givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - Big Compute.md

 11. After logging in, return to SSH prompt.
 It should update by displaying your list of subscriptions.

-    > NOTE: On some SSH clients, pressing ENTER might be required to trigger the update of the screen.
+    >**Note**: On some SSH clients, pressing ENTER might be required to trigger the update of the screen.

 12. Select the Subscription that contains your Batch Account by running the following (be sure to substitute your own subscription name or subscription ID):